 - Enhancements to Back of House Facilities and Relocation of Base Camp

 - Possible Camp Ground

 Whilst these plans are a rough guide, many of the plans look set to see the removal of older attractions.
-Rides such as Peeking Heights, Toadie’s Crazy Cars and the Carousel are all located in areas marked for redevelopment.
-These attractions could therefore be removed, relocated or even just rethemed alongside other projects.
+Marked for development are Peeking Heights, Toadie’s Crazy Cars and the Carousel.
+It is possible these could be up for removal.
+Or possibly rethemed as part of plans for new development.